Trinidena/Classes/CMPS_2313_CLASS_WORK/README.md

-Place for my work done in class
+Repo for my work related to Intro to Software Engineering